siruguri/railsschool-catchup-ruby/level2/course_content/understanding_blocks.md

 # Method II: The Return of the Method

 Let's use blocks to understand the second essential aspect of a method - its _call stack_.
-The call stack tells Ruby what to do once the method has completed execution - it contains a pointer to the place in your code where execution should then resume.
+The call stack tells Ruby what to do once the method has completed evaluating all the statements in it - it contains a pointer to the place in your code where execution should then resume.

    [1,2].each { |x| puts caller }

 The call stack at the point our block runs contains two items - `each` and `main`.
-Execution will flow backwards through this stack - when the block completes, its return value is available to the code in `Array.each`, and when that method completes, its return value is available to the code in `<main>`, which is the Ruby representation of the application's "top-level" scope.
+In the normal case, execution will flow backwards through this stack - when the block completes, its return value is available to the code in `Array.each`, and when that method completes, its return value is available to the code in `<main>`, which is the Ruby representation of the application's "top-level" scope.

 ## Where Blocks are Called